 Additional Security Protections

 As web technologies increase in complexity, so do the number of ways malicious hackers attempt to seize control of your PC and get to your personal data.
-IE8 improves safety by including protection from three of these types of security attacks.
+IE8 improves safety by including protection from three of these types of security attacks:

-First, IE8 protects against Cross-Site Scripting (XSS) attacks in which one site attempts to inject script into another site via your computer.
-Next, IE8 uses Data-Execution Prevention (DEP/NX,) which makes it impossible for a site to download a program file disguised as a picture or video and then secretly run it on your computer.
-Finally, IE8 recognizes that many of today’s websites use website usage information from more than one source (domain), which can compromise security.
-So IE8 makes and enables Cross-Domain Requests (XDR) in a way that allows sites to better safeguard private data.
+IE8 protects against Cross-Site Scripting (XSS) attacks in which one site attempts to introduce script code into another site using your computer

+IE8 uses Data-Execution Prevention (DEP/NX), which makes it impossible for a site to download an executable program file disguised as a picture or video and then secretly run it on your computer

+Some websites use information from more than one source (domain), which can compromise security, so IE8 uses Cross-Domain Requests (XDR) in a way that allows sites to better safeguard private data.

-IE8 protects against these types of attacks without compromising your ability to freely surf and interact with the web.
-You can just feel a little safer while doing so.
+IE8 protects against these types of attacks without compromising your ability to freely browse and interact with the web, and now you can feel a little safer while doing so.